IBM/knative101/workshop/exercise-7/README.md

     Expected Output:

       ```
       NAME                                                    READY   STATUS      RESTARTS   AGE
+      build-docker-image-from-git-source-task-run-pod-lwhl2   0/4     Completed   0          18h
-      fib-knative-00002-deployment-58dcbdb97c-rrnzc   3/3     Running     0          56s
+      fib-knative-built-rjn2g-deployment-6f6d9766cb-mr57f     2/2     Running     0          12s
-      fib-knative-00002-deployment-58dcbdb97c-rrnzc   3/3   Terminating   0          89s
+      fib-knative-built-rjn2g-deployment-6f6d9766cb-mr57f     2/2     Terminating   0          63s
-      fib-knative-00002-deployment-58dcbdb97c-rrnzc   0/3   Terminating   0          91s
+      fib-knative-built-rjn2g-deployment-6f6d9766cb-mr57f     0/2     Terminating   0          84s
       ```

 Congratulations!
 You've completed the Knative 101 lab.
-You should feel that you got a quick overview of deploying applications to Knative, using Tekton Pipelines, and seeing some of the benefits of Knative.
+You have had a quick overview of deploying applications to Knative using the `kn` CLI and `kubectl` with .yaml files.
+You also tried out Tekton Pipelines for building your application from source and deploying it to a Kubernetes cluster.
 If you're interested in diving a little deeper, check out the [Knative Eventing Lab](https://github.com/IBM/knative101-eventing) to learn more about the eventing component.